Odder: History

+Arts and culture

 Odder Museum

 Odder Museum is located centrally in Odder, next to Odder Water- and Steam Mill (Danish: Odder Vand- og Dampmølle), which is part of the museum.
-The museum has 400 m² of exhibitions, mainly focussed on local history.
+The museum was founded in 1928, and has 400 m2 of exhibitions, mainly focussed on local history.
 The mill is from 1883 and stands as it did when production stopped in 1955.

+Transport

+Rail

+The Odder railway line connects Odder with Aarhus and the rest of the Danish rail network.
+Odder railway station is the principal station of the town, and offers direct local train services to Aarhus and Grenaa as part of the Aarhus Light Rail system.
+The northern part of the town is also served by the railway halt Rude Havvej.